 Whilst acknowledging the progress made by the trust since our last inspection, we will continue to monitor the services involved to ensure there is progress on implementing the required improvements.

-While the CQC has rated Maidstone and Tunbridge Wells NHS Trust as ‘Requires Improvement’ for now, the Trust is closing in on a ‘Good’ rating.
+While the CQC has rated Maidstone and Tunbridge Wells NHS Trust as ‘Requires Improvement’, the Trust are confident they are closing in on a ‘Good’ rating.

 The Trust’s Chief Executive, Miles Scott, said: